romkatv/powerlevel10k/README.md

 ### How were these screenshots and animated gifs created?

-All screenshots and animated gifs were recorded in GNOME Terminal with white text on black background, Tango palette, and [the recommended font](#meslo-nerd-font-patched-for-powerlevel10k).
+All screenshots and animated gifs were recorded in GNOME Terminal with [the recommended font](#meslo-nerd-font-patched-for-powerlevel10k) and Tango Dark color scheme with custom background color (`#171A1B` instead of `#2E3436` -- twice as dark).

 ![GNOME Terminal Color Settings]( https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/gnome-terminal-colors.png)